theLauA/cacraus/README.md

 - IMOPORTANT !!! fit-content value for width is very useful, and it ultimately fixed the menu bar shrinking problem.

 - Fixed the footer with similar css.

+9/2/2016
+- After reading lot of examples online, I settle with a book tags design for the aboutus page and the resources page.

+- And by that, I learned about border-radius, line gradient, and after/before.
+Those are very cool css properties.

+- Applies the footer design change to every pages, change the logo to the color one.